 - Take a trip to Little India and stroll the streets, popping into local shops, visiting the Sri Veeramakaliamman Temple

-- Visit some of the best rooftop views in Singapore, soaking in views or having a cold drink
+- Visit some of the best rooftop views in Singapore, soak in the views or have a cold drink (or two)

 - If it’s your first time in Singapore, pop into Orchard Road to marvel at the huge range of shops in one place (window-shopping only, if ya broke!)